 “You know why they called me this time?” he asked, pacing back and forth on my new white rug.
 Fortunately, he’d removed his Allbirds downstairs, just like he’d been taught.
 Old, ingrained habits died hard, no matter how much of a rebel you considered yourself to be.
 “Sean Yu — that’s my mom’s best friend’s son — just got an internship offer at Google, and it made my mom feel ‘incredibly ashamed’ that I’d dropped out of Stanford.”

 I listened silently from my seat, feet remaining on my desk.
 I never quite knew what to say in these situations; my own parents were nothing like Oliver’s.
 My dads were perfectly happy with my situation.
 Okay, maybe not perfectly — they had no idea that I was spending all of my time in the city — but still.

 “At this point, they’re calling me up just to make me feel bad,” he grumbled.
 “As if I didn’t already have all these investors on my ass.”

 “Yikes,” I said in what I hoped was a sympathetic tone.
 White parents were so different.

 “Aw-lee-ver, you have a doo-tee to this fam-lee, to us,” he singsonged in a falsetto tone.
 “Duty!
 They’re always going on about my goddamn duty, like I owe them something just for being born.
 I never fucking consented to being born in the first place!
 I don’t owe them shit.”

 I swung my feet off the desk.
-“Did something, um, special happen?
-I heard more yelling than usual.”
+“Did something, um, special happen?”
+I’d heard more yelling than usual from his room.

 “Oh, we got into it.”
 Oliver stopped pacing, a wild gleam in his eyes.
 “My dad threatened to cut off my inheritance.”